Before I begin…a huge favor:

 If you are taking a group photo, try to ensure that all colors are similar in appearance.
 For example, in a family portrait be sure everyone’s clothes share a similar value.
 Value is defined as the relative lightness or darkness of a color.
 If the photo were to be viewed in black and white, all shirts would look similarly light or dark.
 Another way to gauge the value of a color is to squint your eyes.
 The goal is to not have one color overpowering another, to create balance in the photo, and to not have any one person or item of clothing become the focal point.

-Whether taking a group photo or an individual portrait, think about bringing some options with you.
-Consider bringing something black, something gray and something you love that you think makes you look like a rock star.
-Men should avoid collars with buttons, mostly because I don’t like them and it is not as crisp a look.
+Whether taking a group photo or an individual portrait, think about bringing options with you.
+Consider something black, something gray and something you love that you think makes you look like a rock star.
+Men should try to avoid collars with buttons, mostly because I don’t like them and it is not as crisp looking in a photo.
 Take the time to press your shirt, dry clean your suit and get a haircut.
-Better yet, use this as an excuse to buy a new shirt, new suit and new tie.
-Those with pale skin tones should avoid a white business shirt if possible–light blue is better.
+Bring collar stays.
+Use your session as an excuse to buy a new shirt, new suit and new tie.
+Those with pale skin tones should avoid a white business shirt if possible – light blue is probably better.
 If you have darker skin tones, white shirt is ok.
-It is absolutely fine to bring multiple outfits, ties, shirts etc. I have pretty strong opinions and am happy to help if asked…or even if not asked.
+I’ve also seen amazing pink shirts on the right person.
+It is fine to bring multiple outfits, ties, shirts etc. I have pretty strong opinions and am happy to help if asked…or even when not asked.

 Try to keep to solid colors.
 Any pattern, design, logo, or graphic will stand out and lead the viewer’s eyes away from where it should be – on your eyes.
 The goal is always to lead the viewer to the people in the portrait, and not to their choice of clothing.
-Even though solid is the standard, there are no rules.
-I recently photographed a family who all wore plaid.
-Although we were laughing at it at the time, it looked great…after we converted it to black and white.
+And even though I just said solids are the standard, there are no rules.
+I recently photographed a family who all wore all different color plaid and although we were laughing the entire time, it actually looked great…once we converted it to black and white.

 Should I wear my glasses?